Job79/EasyTcp/README.md

 # Performance
 Because EasyTcp is socket based and async it has very good performance.
-I write a test to see the performance:
+I write a test to see the performance.
+This test will send a message to the server, then the server reply the same message back.
+If the client received the message it would send the next one.
 <details>
   <summary>Click to see test code</summary>